What is Age-related Macular Degeneration?

 When do I know I am facing an Age-related Macular Degeneration?

-Age-related Macular Degeneration usually causes blurry or fuzzy vision, difficulty in recognition, the appearance of wavy lines, a dark spot at the center of vision, etc.
+Age-related Macular Degeneration usually causes blurry or fuzzy vision, difficulty in recognition, the appearance of wavy lines, a dark spot at the centre of vision, etc.

 Age-related Macular Degeneration is diagnosed by tests like: